The skyline of Kraków on a scrisp January afternoon

 Photo locations of Marcelburger.com

 The Google Map above shows my photo locations, mostly on municipality level.
-Countries included are Norway, Sweden, Denmark, Poland, Czechia, Hungary, Croatia, Italy, Switzerland, Germany, Belgium, the Netherlands, England, Ireland, Spain, Portugal.
+Countries included are Iceland, Norway, Sweden, Denmark, Poland, Czechia, Hungary, Croatia, Italy, Switzerland, Germany, Belgium, the Netherlands, England, Ireland, Spain, Portugal.
 My photo locations also include the sizeable islands of Gotland (Sweden) and Madeira (Portugal).

 Contact